lihaoyi/macropy/readme.md

 ###Auto-Forking
 Another suggestion was to make a decorator macro that ships the code within the function into a separate process to execute.
 While this sounds pretty extreme, it really is not that difficult, for in Python you can easily introspect a function object and retrieve it's `code` attribute.
 This can pretty easily [be pickled and sent to a child process](http://stackoverflow.com/questions/1253528/is-there-an-easy-way-to-pickle-a-python-function-or-otherwise-serialize-its-cod) to be executed there.
 Perhaps you may want some sort of Future container to hold the result, or some nice helpers for fork-join style code, but these are all just normal python functions: no macros necessary!

-Whither MacroPy
----------------
-When, then, do you need macros?
-It turns out you only need macros when *you want access to the syntax tree of a python program*.
-Whether it be for cross-compilation (like in PINQ) or for debugging (like in Tracing) or for enforcing brand-new python semantics (like in Quick Lambda), it has to be about the AST for you to need macros.

-This may seem obvious, but this rules out a lot of things, such as those mentioned earlier.
+Thus, you can accomplish a lot of things in Python without using macros.
 If you need to pass functions around, you can do so without macros.
 Similarly, if you want to introspect a function and see how many arguments it takes, you can go ahead using `inspect`. `getattr`, `hasattr` and friends are sufficient for all sorts of reflective metaprogramming, dynamically setting and getting attributes.
+Beyond that, you have the abilities to access the `locals` an `globals` dictionaries, reflecting on the call stack via `inspect.stack()` and `eval` or `exec`ing source code.
+Whether this is a good idea is another question.

-###Levels of Magic
+Levels of Magic
+---------------
 MacroPy is an extreme measure; there is no doubting that.
 Intercepting the raw source code as it is being imported, parsing it and performing AST transforms just before loading it is not something to be taken lightly!
 However, macros are not the most extreme thing that you can do!
 If you look at an Magic Scale for the various things you can do in Python, it may look something like this:

 ![Magic](media/Magic.png)